MITLibraries/dspace-api-python-scripts/README.md

 Based on user input, removes all key-value pairs with the specified key for every item in the collection with the specified handle.

 #### [deleteKeyFromCommunity.py](deleteKeyFromCommunity.py)
+Based on user input, removes all key-value pairs with the specified key for every item in every collection in the community with the specified handle.

 #### [deleteKeyValuePairFromCollection.py](deleteKeyValuePairFromCollection.py)
+Based on user input, removes all key-value pairs with the specified key and value for every item in the collection with the specified handle.

 #### [editBitstreamsNames.py](editBitstreamsNames.py)
+Based on a specified CSV file of DSpace item handles and replacement file names, replaces the name of bitstreams attached to the specified items.

 #### [overwriteExistingMetadata.py](overwriteExistingMetadata.py)